11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 If you struggle to find things to be grateful for, try thinking about the things in your life that you are lucky to have – people and items, tangible and intangible, whose absence would make your life much harder.

-Then, create a gratitude list as a convenient reminder of the things that make you smile.
+Then, create a gratitude list as a convenient reminder of what makes you smile.
 Review this list regularly, adding to it as you think of new things.

 2. Celebrate Small Wins